mischkiey/acclimate-app-brief/README.md

 6. **Compressed Dashboard** - This is how the dashboard looks by default.
-The dashboard contains disaster management plan and the task and shopping lists.
+The dashboard contains the disaster management plan/s and the task and shopping lists.
 ![Compressed Dashboard](/images/screenshots/compressed-dashboard.png)